joergschultzelutter/arrl-extra-class-notes/README.md

 I = U / Z

 If Z is at a maximum, then the input current I must be at a mininum

+## E4 D05

+What transmitter frequencies would cause an intermodulation-product signal in a receiver tuned to 146.70 MHz when a nearby station transmits on 146.52 MHz?

+A. 146.34 MHz and 146.61 MHz
+B. 173.35 MHz and 139.40 MHz
+C. 146.88 MHz and 146.34 MHz
+D. 146.10 MHz and 147.30 MHz

+Answer: A

+--> rechts ungerade